cetic/fadi/tests/doc/Test-scripts-specifications.md

   <tr>
    <td>Test script ID
    </td>
-   <td>The identifier of the test script
+   <td>The identifier of the test script.
+It contains two links: spec and impl to consult the specification and the implementation of the test script respectively
    </td>
   </tr>
   <tr>